ajbansal/protobuf-tools/README.rst

 Future
 ------

-1. Add support for more C code
+1. Add UI tools for viewing and editing
-2. Support for doing standards check on the datatypes
+2. Support for python 3 and proto 3
-3. More intelligent analysis
-4. Support for C++
-5. C++ style template classes for C

 Version History
 ---------------

-0.0.6 : Fix for package installation

-0.0.2 : More support and documentation

 0.0.1 : Initial version, tested upload to pypi